 The youthful drinking drop in the US has reached a new low.
 The federal government conducted a nation-wide survey.
 Its findings?
-Underage drinking during the previous month among 12 to 17 year olds dropped 34% between 2003 and 2013.
+Underage drinking during the previous month among 12 to 17 year olds dropped 34% in a recent ten-year period..

 Underage drinking hit record historic lows.
 It did so for all measures of consumption.
 This included heavy and heavy episodic drinking.
 Such drinking is often called binge drinking.
 These findings are consistent with other national studies.